 Half Day Charter 4 hours morning or afternoon (2 anglers max per boat/guide)

 HI Tide Fishing Co. is a independent guide service.
 No other businesses are a booking agent or representative.

 Action Craft 1620 Fly Fisher is a 16′ boat and is powered by a reliable Yamaha F70 outboard.
 Action Craft boats are well built and is the perfect boat for fly fishing the flats here in Hawaii.
 Built for fly fishing the boat has plenty of dry storage space, securely store 8 fly rods under the gunnel, large bow casting deck.
 The boat has a very comfortable dry ride, safe, and stable flats fishing skiff.
 The boat is equipped with a leaning rail on the bow for comfort and when extra balance is needed, 3 U.S Coast Guard approved life jackets, flares, VHF radio and first aid kit.
 The boat is clean and well maintained.

 Having a flats boat gives the anglers the advantage when sight fishing.
 When the tide is low and fish are tailing in skinny water, wading is the best option using the skiff to move to different flats quickly and getting the best possible shots.
 When the tide rises and is to high to effectively sight fish while wading, poling and fishing from the boat gives anglers the advantage to see fish.
 Poling also allows us to cover more water to find the bonefish.

 Meeting times will be determined based on weather, fishing conditions, and tides.
 I will contact you the evening before your charter to time.

-A typical day on the flats will usually be both wading and poling the flats.
+A typical day on the bonefish flats will usually be both wading and poling the flats.
 We generally like to start as early as possible and wade the flats for tailing bonefish.
 As the sun rises higher we like to get into the flats boat and pole the flats covering more ground.
 Weather and tide determine where and how we fish the flats.